Photo by Anthony S. McIntosh

 The Animal Foundation’s Foster Program is one of the most fun and rewarding ways to volunteer in Las Vegas.
-We offer three types of foster volunteering opportunities to help the pets needing a little extra love and attention.
+We offer four types of foster volunteering opportunities to help the pets needing a little extra love and attention.
 All play a vital role in our lifesaving efforts for homeless animals.
 Whether it's for an hour, for a week, for a month or forever, The Animal Foundation has a foster opportunity that's right for your schedule.

 Foster Field Trips

 Animal shelters can be stressful, scary places for lost, abandoned, and homeless pets.
 They find themselves in a strange, noisy environment with unfamiliar smells, people, and other animals.
 Our Foster Field Trip program is designed to get adoptable animals out of the shelter for as little as an afternoon, a weekend, or a few weeks.
 Getting out of the shelter can be both physically and mentally reinvigorating.
 This allows the animals to relax, de-stress, and “be themselves.”
 As an important part of your field trip, we ask you to fill out an evaluation so that potential adopters will know more about the dog or cat.
 Pictures and short videos are encouraged!
 Your efforts to get to know your field trip pet, along with your pictures and videos can be vital in helping us more quickly find a forever home for a loving animal that may otherwise be scared or simply not “stand out” in the animal shelter environment.